gopro/labs/docs/control/basename/README.md

  - [yy-mm-dd_HH.MM.SS]-

 Notes:
-1) filenames can't contain common date/time delimiters, only +-_(),. allowed.
+ - filenames can't contain common date/time delimiters, only +-_(),. allowed
-2) Basename length extensions are 28 characters or less.
+ - Basename length extensions are 28 characters or less

 <br>
 Your filenames will be in the format: <b id="newnameMP4">nameGH013607.MP4</b> and <b id="newnameJPG">nameGOPR3607.JPEG</b><br>